 PET scans (positron emission tomography) and fMRI (functional magnetic resonance imaging) clearly show that the vast majority of the brain does not lie fallow.
-The nature of claims such as the one which describes that psychic powers may be obtained if we master the percentage of unused brain have been proven wrong, but it is the mass media, literature, and shows performed by different personalities which has ensured the endurance of the claims.
+The nature of theories such as the one which describes that psychic powers may be obtained if we master the percentage of unused brain have been proven wrong, but it is the mass media, literature, urban legends, and shows performed by different personalities which has ensured the endurance of the claims.
 More information about that may be obtained at this page at snopes.com, which details an investigation performed by Benjamin Radford.

 I have a theory

 It is not that we do not fully use our brain.
 I believe, instead, that it is the capacity of interpreting messages that varies.
 We may be able to interpret more signals as we train our brain to do so, therefore increasing our ability to integrate more thoughts together, invoking reason, and processing the results in a faster and more accurate manner.

 Clearly we use different sections of our brain to process different signals.
 Your innate reaction to things such as getting burned is processed in one area.
 Memories are stored in another area.
 Likewise, vision is also computed by another section of your brain.
 However, some people manage to understand things faster than others, some people have much faster reactions (like certain CS:GO players I know), just as some people are more creative or intuitive than others.
 We have math geeks, computer wizards, programming geniuses, scientists, artists, etc. All of them have a certain facility and greater processing power for their respective areas.